 But to help inspire you, we compiled several no refund policy examples from different types of businesses, so you can get ideas for what to include in your own.

 Kobo — No Refund Policy for Digital Products

-This no refund policy sample specifies that EU residents are allowed to ask for refunds within 14 days of their purchase, as long as the digital product hasn’t been accessed or downloaded.
+This no refund policy sample specifies that EU residents can ask for refunds within 14 days of their purchase if the digital product has yet to be accessed or downloaded.

 Muji — All Sales Final Policy

-Muji’s return policy clearly explains the return process and any associated non-refundable fees.
-They also list items that are considered final sale, which are not eligible for refunds or exchanges.
+Below, see how they clearly explain the return process and any associated non-refundable fees in their policy.
+They also list the items that are not returnable.

-Like the example, you can include your all sales final policy in your refund policy.
-List the types of items that are considered final sale, so customers have a clear idea of what’s not returnable.
+Keep it simple and list the types of items that are considered final sales so customers have a clear idea of what is and isn’t returnable.

 The Time Hotel — Hotel No Refund Policy